casualwriter/casualwriter.github.io/powerchrome/interface.md

 PowerChrome is written for html/javascript application.
 Basically it is a chromium-base (cef) web browser with interface with Powerbuilder application engine.

-The interface provides the following all application supports.
+The interface provides the following application supports.

 * access `windows shell` to run/execute command
 * access `file system`